elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 We've also added quick access to toggling Airplane Mode, including a middle-click action on the indicator icon.
 Plus, we're now using a feature of Network Manager to automatically get better device names so you'll rarely see long and cryptic device names any longer.
 And you may notice some subtly improved icons like a slightly larger Wi-Fi icon with rounded edges.

+After receiving quite a bit of feedback about the panel appearing broken when folks modify the system visual assets, the panel now always uses the elementary stylesheet and icons to prevent style issues.
+You can also now close panel indicators with <kbd>Esc</kbd> and [Leo](https://github.com/lenemter) fixed an issue that caused indicators to re-animate if an indicator was updated or removed.

+The Power indicator now always uses hours as its largest unit, for example it will say "26 hours remaining" instead of "1 day remaining" and we resolved an issue that caused battery level icons to sometimes be inaccurate.
+Thanks to [Leo](https://github.com/lenemter) and [Vishal](https://github.com/vjr).

 ## Login &amp; Lock Screen

 Meanwhile, [Leo](https://github.com/lenemter) has recently made it his mission to respect all of your system settings and improve accessibility on the Login &amp; Lock screen.
 It now does a better job matching your mouse, keyboard, and touchpad settings, including improved keyboard layout handling.
 Your chosen accent color is now used everywhere—not just on your login card—and it now handles solid color wallpapers.
 Your text size and font settings, pointer size settings, cursor blink settings, Night Light settings and more are all now respected as well.
 Plus, the ability to reveal the pointer is now available, the Screen Reader can be enabled with a keyboard shortcut, and it does a better job remembering your Screen Reader settings.